lexbor/docs/source/examples/css/syntax/structure_parse_file.md

 ### CSS Parsing Implementation

 The `css_parse` function is crucial as it sets up the parsing buffer and pushes the initial parsing rules onto a stack.
-Here’s a breakdown of its functionality:
+Here's a breakdown of its functionality:

 - **Set Buffer**: The parsing buffer of the parser is set with the provided CSS data and its length.